kivikakk/sh1107/README.md

     test                run the unit tests and sim tests formal              formally verify the design
-    build               build the design, and optionally program it rom                 (WIP) build the ROM image, and optionally program it vsh                 run the Virtual SH1107
+    build               build the design, and optionally program it rom                 build the ROM image, and optionally program it vsh                 run the Virtual SH1107

 options: